2019 Discriminator Confidence -

 2014 GigaPlayer Plugin for LMMS -

-I wanted to use the amazing Maestro Concert Grand available on Linux Sampler's website in LMMS, but LMMS didn't support .gig files.
+I wanted to use the Maestro Concert Grand available on Linux Sampler's website in LMMS, but LMMS didn't support .gig files.
 I added a plugin for this using libgig to load and extract the audio data from the .gig files support.
 It supports multiple bit depths and sample rates and a subset of Linux Sampler's features, the ones I found most immediately useful.
-It may end up in LMMS 1.2 or 2.0.
+It is included in LMMS 1.2.

 2013 Sprouts, a game - Github